rcmdnk/chatgpt-prompt-wrapper/README.md

 ```
 $ cg help
-usage: cg [-h] [-k KEY] [-c CONF] [-m MODEL] [-t MAX_TOKENS] [-T MIN_MAX_TOKENS] [-l TOKENS_LIMIT] [--show] [--hide] [--multiline]
+usage: cg [-h] [-k KEY] [-c CONF] [-m MODEL] [-w CONTEXT_WINDOW] [-o MAX_OUTPUT_TOKENS] [-O MIN_OUTPUT_TOKENS] [--show]
-          [--no_multiline] [--vi] [--emacs] [--show_cost]
+          [--hide] [--multiline] [--no_multiline] [--vi] [--emacs] [--show_cost]
           subcommand [message ...]

 positional arguments:
   subcommand            Subcommand to run.
 Use 'commands' subcommand to list up available subcommands.
   message               Message to send to ChatGPT

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -k KEY, --key KEY     OpenAI API key.
-  -c CONF, --conf CONF  Path to the configuration toml file.
+  -c CONF, --conf CONF  Path to the configuration TOML file.
   -m MODEL, --model MODEL
                         ChatGPT Model to use.
-  -t MAX_TOKENS, --max_tokens MAX_TOKENS
+  -w CONTEXT_WINDOW, --context-window CONTEXT_WINDOW
-                        The maximum number of tokens to generate in the chat completion.
-Set 0 to use the max values for the model
+                        The maximum number of tokens the model can process at once, including both input and output.
+Set
+                        0 to use the max values for the model.
-                        minus prompt tokens.
-  -T MIN_MAX_TOKENS, --min_max_tokens MIN_MAX_TOKENS
-                        The minimum of max_tokens for the completion when max_tokens = 0.
-  -l TOKENS_LIMIT, --tokens_limit TOKENS_LIMIT
+  -o MAX_OUTPUT_TOKENS, --max-output-tokens MAX_OUTPUT_TOKENS
-                        The limit of the total tokens of the prompt and the completion.
+                        The maximum of output tokens for the completion.
 Set 0 to use the max values for the model.
+  -O MIN_OUTPUT_TOKENS, --min-output-tokens MIN_OUTPUT_TOKENS
+                        The minimum of output tokens for the completion.
+The input tokens must be less than
+                        conext_window - min_output_tokens (- a few tokens for the model to process).
-  --show                Show prompt for ask command.
+  --show                Show prompt for `ask` mode.
-  --hide                Hide prompt for ask command.
+  --hide                Hide prompt for `ask` mode.
-  --multiline           Use multiline input for chat command.
+  --multiline           Use multiline input for `chat` mode.
-  --no_multiline        Use single line input for chat command.
+  --no_multiline        Use single line input for `chat` mode.
-  --vi                  Use vi mode at chat.
+  --vi                  Use vi mode at `chat`.
-  --emacs               Use emacs mode at chat.
+  --emacs               Use emacs mode at `chat`.
   --show_cost           Show cost used.
 ```